IamZhenHong/edventures_test/README.md

 - Key in corresponding file type (csv or pdf)
 - Upload file in file field
 - Provide a descriptive title for the document for title.

+**Note** Currently only support multiple csv documents and one pdf document

 ### Using the RAG